-- c) Human Capital - Having the right people on board is a top factor that determines the success of the NCR.
-To increase capacity and bolster staffcomplement, we recruit interns to assist with, in particular, investigations and compliance monitoring.
-Retention of skills is a major priority. - d) Occupational Health and Safety NCR is committed to making its working environment safe for its employees, especially during the COVID-19 pandemic.
-Some of the measures implemented include: provisions of sanitizers, facial masks, body temperature monitoring, social distancing observed, regular disinfection and provision of a sick room. - e) Knowledge intensity Operating in a knowledge economy and digitised workplace means the NCR has to provide its valued staff with opportunities for training and further studies, participation in conferences and similar industry events.
+- c) Human Capital Having the right people on board is a top factor that determines the success of the NCR.
+To increase capacity and bolster staff complement, we recruit interns to assist with, in particular, investigations and compliance monitoring.
+Retention of skills is a major priority. - d) Knowledge intensity Operating in a knowledge economy and digitised workplace means the NCR has to provide its valued staff with opportunities for training and further studies, participation in conferences and similar industry events.